Muslims-in-Tech-MIT/muslims-in-tech-landing/README.md

 ## 🛠 Editing the Project

 Dive into the project by editing `app/page.tsx`.
-Live updates will show as you make changes, offering immediate feedback on your development process.
+Live updates will show as you make changes!

 ---

-By adhering to this design system, we ensure that **Your Project's Name** delivers a consistent, accessible, and aesthetically pleasing experience to all users.
 Happy coding!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).